 [APAC Handbook Under Construction]

 Annual leave, sick leave and personal days all fall under Paid Time Off (PTO).
 Your PTO pay is based on your pay rate in effect when your PTO is used and does not include bonuses or other special forms of compensation.
 Your PTO account is managed and tracked in MOAS, where you can make requests and keep track of your available PTO.
 Please remember that there are busy times here at InterWorks, and your request for PTO may need to be adjusted given work circumstances and client demand.
 It’s always best to make annual leave requests as far in advance as possible.
 We are generally flexible with PTO arrangements, and you should never hesitate to ask about time off when you need it.

 In the UK, staff are entitled to a base of 35 working days paid holiday per annum.
 This is formed from the national holidays for your region and the balance as elective days of holiday.
 Note that if there are eight national holidays for your region, then you will receive a further 27 elective days of paid leave from the company.
 Holiday entitlement for the calendar year may be taken in advance of accruing it.

-For people wishing to book a holiday, an application must be submitted to the Operations team via MOAS, as soon as is practical but certainly no less than two weeks before the desired date.
+For people wishing to book a holiday, an application must be submitted via MOAS, as soon as is practical but certainly no less than two weeks before the desired date.
 Please understand that it is not until this entitlement is approved that any holiday can be taken.
 There may be instances where staffing levels would be unacceptably low if all requests were granted.
 In most cases, permission will be given on a first-come, first-served basis.